Electrical

 The theory courses of the Institute of Professional and Entrepreneurial Studies – IPES in Accra are taught in DevWorld Tech Academy’s premises and classrooms.
 The courses’ practical sessions and projects are done at the various relevant factories and construction sites.

 Explore our comprehensive programs in Skill Trades designed to equip you with hands-on experience and industry-specific knowledge.
-Whether you’re interested in plumbing, electrical work, or HVAC systems, our courses provide the practical skills and certifications needed for a rewarding career in the skilled trades.
+Whether you’re interested in plumbing, electrical work, carpentry and woodworks, welding, aluminum fabrication, and metal works, or HVAC systems, our courses provide the practical skills and certifications needed for a rewarding career in the skilled trades.

 IPES Electrical Qualifications & Certifications in Ghana